UniversityOfHelsinkiCS/grappa-front/DOCUMENTATION.md

 # General

+Edit couple months after I wrote this:
+Okey to be honest, not the most descriptive overview of the technologies.
+There is a lot of good tutorials out there, you imaginary developer who might never exist to read this.
+Egghead.io has some good redux videos.

 This app is made with React+Webpack+Redux and incase those hipster techs aren't familiar here is a short summary what they do:

 # React